alainshumbusho/RM-P1/README.md

 Hon.
 Oda Gasinzigwa and Family

-Amos Kamugisha and Family
+Admiral Amos Kamugisha and Family

-Daniella Kamugisha
+Daniella Kamugisha and Siblings

 Hon.
 Ines Mpambara and Family

 Hon.
 Jeanne D'Arc Gakuba and Family

-General Patrick Nyamvumba and Family
+Admiral Patrick Nyamvumba and Family

 General Teddy Ruyenzi and Family

 General Lynder Nkuranga and Family

-General Jean Bosco Kazura and Family
+Admiral Jean Bosco Kazura and Family

-General Jean-Jacques Mupenzi and Family
+Admiral Jean-Jacques Mupenzi and Family

 Famille Mutangana, the entire family

 Aline Mutangana and Family

-Pascasie Mutangana and Family, plus all relatives
+Pascasie Mutangana and Family

-General Nzabamwita Joseph and Family
+Admiral Nzabamwita Joseph and Family

 Former Soldier Mubarakh Muganga and Family